When is a licence required?

 Before making an application for a breeding licence, you are advised to consider the following:

 Will the activity require planning permission?
 You are strongly advised to contact Planning Services to discuss.
-Environmental Services will not process your application for a licence if there are any outstanding planning considerations.
+Environmental Health will not process your application for a licence if there are any outstanding planning considerations.

 Is the activity likely to give rise to nuisance? – our Dog Warden Service deals with numerous complaints of noise from barking dogs every year.

 You must have regard to the health and safety of yourself, anyone you employ in the course of the business and anyone who may be affected by your business activities.
 You will need to complete a health and safety risk assessment, taking into account (amongst other things): access to welfare facilities - e.g. hand washing; control of substances hazardous to health, accidents and the reporting of injuries.
 Advice on health and safety can be obtained from Environmental Services Health and Safety team.